Everything you ever wanted to know about VPR's membership drives, but were afraid to ask!

 Can’t you do fewer membership drives?

 It’s important to regularly remind listeners of how our unique business model works.
 In addition, membership drives are the best way to invite new members to the VPR family.
-In recent years we reduced on-air fundraising from four drives a year to three, and hope to continue that trend while meeting our financial and membership goals.
+In recent years we have reduced on-air fundraising from four drives a year to three, and hope to continue that trend while meeting our financial and membership goals.

 I’m a monthly Sustainer and shouldn’t have to put up with membership drives!